katacoda-scenarios/kubernetes-bootcamp-scenarios/7/step1.md

 `kubectl version`{{execute}}

-OK, kubectl is installed and you can see both the client and the server versions: 1.5.
+OK, kubectl is installed and you can see both the client and the server versions.

 To view the nodes in the cluster, run the `kubectl get nodes` command: